 Brazil continues to collaborate with the United States to conduct joint outreach in third countries.
 Global food security and the role of biotechnology therein is a driving force behind enhanced collaboration.
 Asynchronous approvals are a relevant issue for biotech companies in Brazil.
-It is important to note, however, that as of late 2021, with the important approvals by CTNBio, FAS Brasilia understands that there is no asynchrony between corn events approved in the United States and in Brazil, which could facilitate trade.
 Although China has moved ahead with the approval of several new traits of interest to Brazilian soybean exporters, the European Union (EU) has not.
 MAPA has been more vocal and engaged with the EU to speed up the approval process.